Pylons/pyramid_openapi3/README.md

 The `pyramid_openapi3_register_routes()` method supports setting a factory and route prefix as well.
 See the source for details.

+### Specify protocol and port for getting the OpenAPI 3 spec file

+Sometimes, it is necessary to specify the protocol and port to access the openapi3 spec file.
+This can be configured using the `proto_port` optional parameter to the the `pyramid_openapi3_add_explorer` function:

+    config.pyramid_openapi3_add_explorer(proto_port=('https', 443))

 ## Demo / Examples

 There are three examples provided with this package: